henry-thompson/face-emotion-api-workshop/README.md

 ## Slides

-You can find the SlideShow we used [here on Google Slides](https://docs.google.com/presentation/d/1aN3ICSz7GchXKse6Vcu1ZQ-V47avHZ4PJ47joi6Musk/edit?usp=sharing)
+You can find the slide show we used [here on Google Slides](https://docs.google.com/presentation/d/1aN3ICSz7GchXKse6Vcu1ZQ-V47avHZ4PJ47joi6Musk/edit?usp=sharing)

 ## Recording